namel3ss-Ai/namel3ss/README.md

 A wake up report trace shows what was restored.
 Studio shows the wake up report in the Traces panel.
 Studio shows a Memory budget section in the Traces panel.
+Memory packs provide reusable defaults for trust, agreement, budgets, lanes, phase, and rules.
+Local overrides are explicit and traced.
+Studio shows a Memory packs section in the Rules panel.
+Memory recall can be inspected from the CLI, which stores a proof pack under `.namel3ss/memory/last.json`.
+The `n3 memory why` command renders a deterministic explanation from that proof pack.
+Memory proof scenarios run under `tests/memory_proof` with golden outputs for CI checks.

 Plain trace example:
 ```